yushaer/Portfolio/README.md

 GTA-SA-Trainer - One the first majour script mods released for GTA SA definitive edition that is basicaly a mod in game that lets you modify many things in game like player gravity, spawning in vehicles,  teleporting

-Pokemon Team Builder - A react.js project that I made to showcase my skills in react.js framework which function is to let you build Pokemon Teams for use in competivite Pokemon
+Pokemon Team Builder - A react.js project that I made to showcase my skills in react.js framework which function is to let you build Pokemon Teams for use in competivite Pokemon.
+You can view the live demo at this link https://yushaer.github.io/pokemon-team-builder/